1. Membership1.1. The term of membership covered by payment to the Association is one calendar year period (see paragraph 1.5).

 4. Modification of the Statutes

-Modification of the Statutes and Rules of Procedure must be approved by the General Meeting (majority required: two thirds of the votes expressed).
-Proposals for such modification are sent to the General Secretary at least one month before the General Meeting.
-The General Secretary communicates proposals of modifications to the Association’s members immediately following the closing date for proposals of modifications and makes a list of proposals for modification available at the General Meeting.
+Modification of the Statutes and Rules of Procedure must be approved by the General Meeting (majority required: two thirds of the votes expressed) or out-of-session by an online membership vote.
+Proposals for such modification are sent to the General Secretary at least one month before the General Meeting, or if the proposed modification is out-of-session, at least one month prior to an online vote.
+In the case of modifications at the General Meeting, the General Secretary communicates proposals of modifications to the Association’s members immediately following the closing date for proposals of modifications and makes a list of proposals for modification available at the General Meeting.
+In the case of out-of-session modifications, the General Secretary provides a list of the proposed modifications to the membership at least one month prior to an online vote.

 5. Dissolution